The

 letters, articles, and pictures that Souhrada family members would like to

-me, and it will hopefully allow him to connect with other Pavelka family
+copy to me, and it will hopefully allow him to connect with other Pavelka

-Iowa.
-His great grandparents were Matej and Barbora (Souhrada) Wosoba.
-If you
+Maquoketa, Iowa.
+His great grandparents were Matej and Barbora (Souhrada)

 December 17,